 You can also phone HMRC on 0800 788 887 – if you’re outside the UK call +44 (0)203 0800 871.

-HMRC has published several resources and guidance on tax avoidance:
+We’ve got the following resources and guidance about tax avoidance:

 Tell us what you think